 Nursing is considered the most honest and ethical profession in America for fifteen years running, according to the annual Gallop report.
-With that understanding, it should come as no surprise that nurses are more likely to speak out against fraud than any other healthcare provider.
-Being on the front line of patient care often means that the nurse bears direct witness to healthcare fraud, waste and abuse – as well as its consequent effects on patients.
+With that understanding, it should come as no surprise that nurses are more likely to report healthcare fraud than any other provider in the field.
+Being on the front line of patient care often means that the nurse bears direct witness to Medicare fraud, waste and abuse – as well as its consequent effects on patients.
 All too often, the schemes negatively impact their patient’s emotional and physical well-being, and can further result in devastating financial hardships.

 - Billing for services not provided